 Buy the Reebok One GT30 Treadmill if you are after something that's easy on the wallet yet packed with features.
-It has a maximum speed of 16km/h – great for both short, high-intensity sprints and long endurance runs – and it as 12 levels of incline.
+It has a maximum speed of 16mph – great for both short, high-intensity sprints and long endurance runs – and it has 12 levels of incline.

 What reviewers love

-The thought of home gym purchases straying into four figures can understandably be a bit galling, so it’s cheering to know that there are great, relatively affordable running machines out there.
-This running machine comes in at just under £1,000 but doesn’t scrimp on functionality with a top speed of 20kph, a 15 per cent incline and 43 workout programmes.
+The thought of home gym purchases straying into four figures can understandably be a bit unsettling, so it is fantastic to know there are relatively affordable running machines out there.
+This running machine comes in at just under £1,000 but doesn’t scrimp on functionality with a top speed of 20kph, a 15 per cent incline, and 43 workout programs.

 What reviewers love

-This treadmill is praised for being easy to use, simple to set up and seriously sturdy, although this is definitely expected when you consider the price tag.
-The machine has a large running platform that reviewers found stable and smooth, and a quiet motor.
+This treadmill is praised for being easy to use, simple to set up, and sturdy, although that is to be expected when considering the price tag.
+The machine has a large running platform that reviewers found stable and smooth and a quiet motor.

-With a heavy gauge steel frame, this treadmill is built to last, and it's great for every day use, too.
+With a heavy-gauge steel frame, this treadmill is built for longevity, and suitable for daily use.
 It has a cushioned deck, and it has a digital incline from 0-15 per cent, over 15 levels.
 A seven-inch screen displays stats and more, while you can have up to four different user profiles on this machine at any one time.
 With a tablet display, bottle holders, as well as built-in speakers, it makes working out convenient and fun.

 Looking for a treadmill to use walking, instead of running?
 You needn't spend an arm and a leg, or waste unnecessary space storing a larger machine, then.
 The proof?
 The CITYSPORTS Folding Motorised Treadmill is great for walking and it'll slide under your sofa after use.
 While it doesn't have any handles so it should be used with caution – don't you go sprinting! – it is a total bargain and ticks every box for walkers who may not be able to spend as long as they would like outside their home right now.
 It also has a top speed of 6kph.